acerbilab/pyvbmc/docsrc/source/index.rst

 You can cite VBMC in your work with something along the lines of

-    We estimated approximate posterior distibutions and approximate lower bounds to the model evidence of our models using Variational Bayesian Monte Carlo (VBMC; Acerbi, 2018, 2020) via the ``pyvbmc`` software.
+    We estimated approximate posterior distibutions and approximate lower bounds to the model evidence of our models using Variational Bayesian Monte Carlo (VBMC; Acerbi, 2018, 2020) via the PyVBMC software.
 VBMC combines variational inference and active-sampling Bayesian quadrature to perform approximate Bayesian inference in a sample-efficient manner.

 License and source
 ------------------

-``pyvbmc`` is licensed under `BSD3 <https://opensource.org/licenses/BSD-3-Clause>`_.
+PyVBMC is licensed under `BSD3 <https://opensource.org/licenses/BSD-3-Clause>`_.
 The Python source code is on `GitHub <https://github.com/lacerbi/pyvbmc>`_.
 You may also want to check out the original `MATLAB toolbox <https://github.com/lacerbi/vbmc>`_.

 Acknowledgments
 ###############
-Work on the ``pyvbmc`` package was funded by the `Finnish Center for Artificial Intelligence FCAI <https://fcai.fi/>`_.
+Work on the PyVBMC package was funded by the `Finnish Center for Artificial Intelligence FCAI <https://fcai.fi/>`_.

 .. toctree::
    :maxdepth: 1